kekofraile/todooptica/README.md

 ## Running the server

-Once the dependencies are installed and `.env` is configured, start the API server with:
+While still in the `backend` directory, start the API server with:

 ```bash
 npm start
 ```

-The server will run on the port specified by the `PORT` variable in your `.env` file (default is 5000).
+The server will run on the port specified by the `PORT` variable in your `.env` file (default is `5000`).

 ## Notes

 - Ensure MongoDB is running and reachable using the `MONGO_URI` provided.
-- Some development setups use tools like `nodemon` for automatic restarts, but this project runs with `npm start`.
+- You can use tools like `nodemon` for automatic restarts during development, but the default command is `npm start`.